nataliesstewart/assignment-tracker/README.md

 ## Current state:

-It has a bad darkmode
+It has a bad darkmode, configurable via chrome://extensions.

 ## Todo:

-* Allow theme to be controlled via options in chrome://extensions rather than manual CSS editing.
 * Allow option to pull colors from chrome theme.
 * Port to firefox.